dataclay/event-scripts/README.md

 &nbsp;
 ##### Registering shell scripts within the CLI options file
 > 1. In the [`templater-options.json`](https://github.com/dataclay/cli-tools/blob/master/Windows/templater-options.json) file, in the `bot` object, set the value of a specific event property to the absolute path of an executable script file or enter a full command as you would within a terminal session or command prompt.
-Refer to the following table of property keys, found within the `bot` object, of which you can register shell scripts or commands.
+The following table shows the event property keys that shell scripts can be register to.
 For detailed descriptions of each event, see [Templater Events](http://support.dataclay.com/content/concepts/bot/templater_events.htm) in Dataclay's knowledge base.
+>
+>  *Event property keys for registering _shell scripts_ in Templater 2.7.0 and later*
 >
 >  | Property in `bot` object    | Event Name    | Broadcast...                           |
 >  |:----------------------------|:--------------|:---------------------------------------|